 The basic structure of the computations, the type of studies to be done, or simply the profile of the users, already put strong constraints on the software architecture design.

-First of all, maintaining the software platform, or adding new theoretical developments (\eg \ the aforementioned recent computation of target mass and finite-$t$ corrections) should be as easy as possible.
-As a consequence, the structure should be flexible enough to allow the manipulation of an important number of physical concepts of different nature.
-We may want to use the same tools to test new theoretical ideas, and to design new experiments.
-In that case, we want to be able to perform some differential studies in a robust and simple way to see what observable is most sensitive to the physical hypothesis in the modeling.
-Implicitly this means that the user of the code will probably know only remotely the detailed description of the physical module he is using: we cannot expect any user to be an expert in any physical models involved in the platform.
-However, a careful user should get a correct result, even without knowing all details of the implementation.
-This means that all that \emph{can be} automated \emph{has to} be automated, and that physical modules should be designed in such a way that an inadequate use is forbidden, or indicated to the user with an explicit warning.
+First of all, maintaining the software framework, or adding new theoretical developments (\eg \ the aforementioned recent computation of target mass and finite-$t$ corrections) should be as easy as possible.
+The structure of the framework should be flexible enough to allow the manipulation of an important number of physical concepts of a different nature.
+For instance, we may want to use the same tools to test new theoretical ideas and to design new experiments.
+Implicitly, the user of the code will probably know only remotely the detailed description of the physical module he is using - we cannot expect any user to be an expert in any physical model involved in the framework.
+However, a careful user should always get a correct result, even without knowing all details of the implementation.
+This means that all that \emph{can be} automated \emph{has to be} automated, and that physical modules should be designed in such a way that an inadequate use is forbidden, or indicated to the user with an explicit warning.

 Second, with respect to maintenance, we want to be sure that adding new functionalities or new modules will not do any harm to the existing pieces of code.
-This requires some non-regression tools to guarantee that the version $n+1$ has (at least) all the functionalities of version $n$.
-To trace back the results of the code (\eg \ to be able to reproduce the results of a fit), it should be possible to save some \emph{computing scenarios} for later reference.
-The maintenance of the PARTONS code on a long-term perspective is one of the key element of its design, aimed at robustness and flexibility.
+This requires some non-regression tools to guarantee that the version $n+1$ has (at least) all the functionalities of the version $n$.
+To trace back the results of the code (\eg \ to be able to reproduce the results of a fit), it should be possible to save some \emph{computing scenarios} for a later reference.
+The maintenance of the PARTONS code on a long-term perspective is one of the key element of its design, aimed at both the robustness and the flexibility.
 It was developed following \emph{agile development procedures} structured in cycles, with intermediate deliverables and a functioning architecture all way long.

-Third, the code should ideally be used by a heterogeneous population of users, ranging from theoretical physicists used to symbolic computation softwares, to experimentalists using the CERN library \href{https://root.cern.ch}{\texttt{ROOT}} \cite{Brun:1997pa} and Monte Carlo techniques to design new experiments.
+Third, the code should ideally be used by a heterogeneous population of users, ranging from theoretical physicists used to symbolic computation softwares, to experimentalists using the CERN library \href{https://root.cern.ch}{\texttt{ROOT}} \cite{Brun:1997pa, root} and Monte Carlo techniques to design new experiments.